V-Sekai/manuals/decisions/2020/20200602-manage-backend-with-k3s.md

 ### Keeping the system and cluster up-to-date

-#### Rotating client kubectl certificates
+#### Rotating client kubectl certificates (default ones expire after only one year)

 k3s set the default client cert for root to expire after a year or so.
 This leads to a problem where you can't administer your own cluster because your root account's cert is expired.
 So I had to figure out how to fix this.

+For the most part, the process I came up with matches this more concise post here: https://github.com/k3s-io/k3s/issues/2342#issuecomment-713016341

-how to rotate kube client certificates:
+First approach, how to rotate kube client certificates:
+Because we need to modify /root/.kube/config, I ran `sudo -i` to login as a root shell.

 1. mkdir tls and create `tls/config.txt` with the following lines: